Alex890567/Trello-API-Python-Requests/README.md

 - **Improve Test Management**: Enhances the organization and readability of tests by providing clear descriptions.

 - **Selective Test Execution**: Allows running specific groups of tests based on the markers defined.

+## Running The Tests

+### Prerequisites
+1. **Clone the Repository**:
+     - Clone the repository to your local machine:
+       ```bash
+       git clone (link)
+       ```
+     - Navigate to the Repository Directory:
+       ```bash
+        cd directory
+       ```
+2. **Install Dependencies**:
+     - In your project directory, install the required dependencies:
+       ```bash
+       pip install -r requirements.txt
+       ```
+3. **Python**:
+     - Ensure you have Python installed on your machine.
+Download it from [python.org](https://www.python.org/).

+### Execute the Tests
+To ensure the proper functioning of this project, tests have been set up and can be run in various ways:

+#### 1. From PyCharm:

+     - If you are using PyCharm as your IDE, you can run the tests directly from the IDE's configuration settings:

+        - Open PyCharm and navigate to the `Run` menu.
+        - Run the tests or specific test, from the existing configurations.

+#### 2. Through the Terminal:

+     - You can also run the tests from the terminal using standard testing commands.
+Make sure the virtual environment is activated before running the tests.